 That said, as a new blogger, you can start your blog with a free theme and then move on to a more personalized option.
 As long as it loads fast and allows you to start publishing content, there’s no reason not just to get started now and worry about your perfect design later.

 Premium themes mostly come in the price range of $30 to $500.
 Custom themes are designed according to the specific design needs of the website or blog owners.
 Therefore, these themes come with a hefty price and can range from $500 to $2000, according to the needs of the users.

 The best thing about WordPress is that its open-source nature allows it to be customized in an endless amount of ways.
 And it starts with WordPress plugins.

 Plugins are a small set of software tools that are used to enhance the functionality of your WordPress site.

 You can install many plugins to add additional features to your site without any coding skills.

-WordPress literally offers thousands of plugins with different functionalities, including for email marketing, enhancing the SEO of your site.
+WordPress literally offers thousands of plugins with different functionalities, including those for email marketing and enhancing the SEO of your site.

 However, it is not recommended to install hundreds of plugins on your site as they are bound to slow down your website and create conflict with each other.
 Moreover, it is quite complex for site owners to manage hundreds of plugin efficiently.
 If any problem occurs, then it will be difficult for you to find which plugin is creating a problem.